 When you first turn on your processor, three horizontal lines will show on either the left or right side of the display, indicating whether your processor was programmed for the left or right ear.

-This is very helpful if you are bilaterally implanted and have two Nucleus Freedom Processors.
+This is very helpful if you are bilaterally implanted and have two processors.

 Understanding the display

 These symbols display on all three controllers: